pingidentity/pingdirectory-go-client/configurationapi/docs/AddScimSubattributeRequest.md

 NewAddScimSubattributeRequestWithDefaults instantiates a new AddScimSubattributeRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSubattributeName

-`func (o *AddScimSubattributeRequest) GetSubattributeName() string`

-GetSubattributeName returns the SubattributeName field if non-nil, zero value otherwise.

-### GetSubattributeNameOk

-`func (o *AddScimSubattributeRequest) GetSubattributeNameOk() (*string, bool)`

-GetSubattributeNameOk returns a tuple with the SubattributeName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubattributeName

-`func (o *AddScimSubattributeRequest) SetSubattributeName(v string)`

-SetSubattributeName sets SubattributeName field to given value.

 ### GetSchemas